 Upon notification, the Principal or the Superintendent/designee shall facilitate the cooperation of the school with the investigation of the report.
 Any person who knowingly causes intimidation, retaliation, or obstruction in the investigation of the report shall be guilty of a Class A misdemeanor.

-Coaches shall complete Board selected training on child abuse and neglect prevention, recognition and reporting within ninety (90) days of being hired, and then every two (2) years thereafter.
 09.227

 Reporting telephone numbers: